aazaff/teachPaleobiology/LabExercise5.md

 A few warnings:

 1. It is debatable whether the theoretical assumption that complete sampling would result in doubletons is justified in studies of the fossil record.
 A completely sampled area may still result in left-over singletons.
-2. ~~Chao is strongly downwards biased and almost always underestimates diversity.~~ (This is often brought up as a drawback of the Chao family, but it is true of the majority of diversity metrics, so it comes off as a bit of cheap shot.)
+2. ~~Chao is strongly downwards biased and almost always underestimates diversity.~~ (This is often brought up as a drawback of the Chao family, but it is true of most, or even all, diversity metrics, so this complaint comes off as a bit of a cheap shot.)
 3. There are quite a few variations of the Chao formula, and the appropriate one to use depends on certain properties of the data.
 I've only discussed the basic formula here.

 ````R